eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_deploy_a_vehicle_app_with_podspecs.md

 - A local K3D installation must be available.
 For how to setup K3D, check out this [tutorial](/docs/run_runtime_services_kubernetes.md).

 {{% alert color="warning" %}}
-Make sure that there is no running VehicleApp with the same name and configuration deployed on your K3D environment.
+Make sure that there is no running _Vehicle App_ with the same name and configuration deployed on your K3D environment.
 {{% /alert %}}

 Deploying your app with PodSpecs can be done with one simple command: